First published 21st February, 2023. Updated 4th October, 2024.

 Ones that could be changed had you given them a chance.

-What I see in my practice is; that when left unaddressed, one person who wants sex and one who doesn’t – easily turns from situational into a cemented pattern.
+What I see in my practice is; that when left unacknowledged, one person who wants sex and one who doesn’t – easily turns from situational into a cemented pattern.
 And often, an unhealthy one at that.
 This is known as the pursuer-distancer pattern.

 When you’re locked in this dynamic – you both struggle to deal with your mismatched libidos and the toll they’re taking on your relationship.